-For the remainder of this decade, the plans in Europe and Asia appear to be set, and the experiments there 1279 (those already running or under construction) will define the frontier of quark-flavor physics.
-These are 1280 LHCb and NA62 at CERN, KLOE2 in Italy, Panda in Germany, BESIII in China, and Belle II, KOTO, and 1281 TREK in Japan.
-This is a rich program, and fortunately U.S. physicists have some involvement in most 1282 of them.
-While all of these experiments have important physics goals and capabilities, the scale of LHCb 1283 and Belle II, and their incredibly broad physics menus including both bottom and charm, means that they 1284 will be the flagship experiments in quark-flavor physics.
-In view of that, the U.S. role in these experiments 1285 should be significant.
-1286
+For the remainder of this decade, the plans in Europe and Asia appear to be set, and the experiments there 1278 (those already running or under construction) will define the frontier of quark-flavor physics.
+These are 1279 LHCb and NA62 at CERN, KLOE2 in Italy, Panda in Germany, BESIII in China, and Belle II, KOTO, and 1280 TREK in Japan.
+This is a rich program, and fortunately U.S. physicists have some involvement in most 1281 of them.
+While all of these experiments have important physics goals and capabilities, the scale of LHCb 1282 and Belle II, and their incredibly broad physics menus including both bottom and charm, means that they 1283 will be the flagship experiments in quark-flavor physics.
+In view of that, the U.S. role in these experiments 1284 should be significant.
+1285

 The outstanding question is whether the ORKA experiment will go forward at Fermilab.
-It received "Stage 1" approval from the Fermilab in the fall of 2011, but has not been integrated into DOE or Fermilab planning thus far.
-A clear conclusion of this working group is that ORKA presents an extraordinary opportunity that should be pursued.
-Of course, with constrainted funding, this opportunity must be weighed against others outside the subject area of this working group.
-Nonetheless, if the U.S. HEP program endeavors to achieve a leading role at the Intensity Frontier, we believe that ORKA must be pursued.
+It received "Stage 1" approval from Fermilab in the fall of 2011, but has not been integrated into DOE's planned program thus far.
+A clear conclusion of this working group is that ORKA presents an extraordinary opportunity.
+If the U.S. HEP program endeavors to achieve a leading role at the Intensity Frontier, ORKA should be pursued.

-1293 In short, the optimal U.S. plan in quark-flavor physics for the remainder of this decade has four elements.
+In short, the optimal U.S. plan in quark-flavor physics for the remainder of this decade has four elements.

-• U.S. physicists should be supported to carry out significant roles in LHCb and Belle II.

-- The ORKA experiment should move forward in a timely way at Fermilab. - Support for U.S participation on other experiments that are in progress (e.g., KOTO, TREK, BESIII) should be maintained. - Support for theory, and the computing facilities needed for progress in Lattice QCD, should be maintained.
+- U.S. physicists should be supported to carry out significant roles in LHCb and Belle II. - The ORKA experiment should move forward in a timely way at Fermilab. - Support for U.S participation on other experiments that are in progress (e.g., KOTO, TREK, BESIII) should be maintained. - Support for theory, and the computing facilities needed for progress in Lattice QCD, should be maintained.

-1300 1.7.2 Opportunities in the Next Decade
+1.7.2 Opportunities in the Next Decade

-In the decade beginning around 2020, we can anticipate that LHCb will be well on its path toward collecting 50 fb-1 and Belle II will be well on its path toward 50 ab-1.
+In the decade beginning around 2020, we can anticipate that LHCb will be well on its path toward collecting $50 \text{ fb}^{-1}$ and Belle II will be well on its path toward $50 \text{ ab}^{-1}$ .
 These will be very complementary data samples, overlapping in some areas but providing different strengths in others.
 We cannot, of course, predict what the LHC experiments may have found by then, nor what surprising results may have come from any of the quark-flavor experiments discussed above.
 Based on what is learned between now and then, new priorities and new experimental directions may emerge.

-Nonetheless, we anticipate that the U.S. HEP program will be continuing its emphasis on Intensity Frontier 1307 experiments, with a commitment to providing high-intensity proton sources for the production of neutrino 1308 beams for neutrino experiments.
-If so, then the potential for such a high-intensity proton source to support 1309 the next generation of rare kaon decay experiments is an opportunity unique to the U.S. program.
-In 1310 particular, Project-X at Fermilab can deliver more than an order of magnitude increase in the beam power 1311 available for producing kaons compared to any other laboratory in the world.
-In addition, the CW-linac 1312 of Project-X can provide a time structure that is programmable bunch-by-bunch.
-That capability can 1313 be exploited in neutral kaon experiments to measure the momentum of individual K_L^0 's via time-of-flight, 1314 opening the door to dramatic improvements in background rejection for some challenging rare decays.
-1315
+Nonetheless, we anticipate that the U.S. HEP program will be continuing its emphasis on Intensity Frontier 1304 experiments, with a commitment to providing high-intensity proton sources for the production of neutrino 1305 beams for neutrino experiments.
+If so, the potential for such a high-intensity proton source to support the 1306 next generation of rare kaon decay experiments is an opportunity unique to the U.S. program.
+In particular, 1307 Project-X at Fermilab can deliver more than an order of magnitude increase in the beam power available 1308 for producing kaons compared to any other laboratory in the world.
+In addition, the CW-linac of Project-X 1309 can provide a time structure that is programmable bunch-by-bunch.
+That capability can be exploited in 1310 neutral kaon experiments to measure the momentum of individual $K_L^0$ 's via time-of-flight, opening the door 1311 to dramatic improvements in background rejection for some challenging rare decays.
+1312

-1316 Project-X can be the leading facility in the world for rare kaon decay experiments.
+Project-X can be the leading facility in the world for rare kaon decay experiments.

-1317 1.7.3 Conclusions
+1314 1.7.3 Conclusions